Orta12/To-do-list/README.md

 # To-do-list
-A cloud To-do list you should try it Give me feedback please (Not responsive) enjoy :)
+A cloud To-do list you should try it Give me feedback please enjoy :)